-NOTE: If no activity is detected the gauge will display the current speed gauge will display the current speed limit setting for 10 seconds then will return to the normal display mode.
+NOTE: If no activity is detected the gauge will display the current speed limit setting for 10 seconds then will return to the normal display mode.

 If the vehicle speed limitation was set while the vehicle was going at a faster speed than the speed limit setting, the speed limitation will not be in function until the vehicle is slowed down to a speed below the set limit.